Chris-26-dev/full-stack-CRUD/README.md

-# Full Stack User Manager
+# Full Stack User Manager - CRUD

 A simple full stack CRUD (Create, Read, Update, Delete) application for managing users.
 Built with **React, TypeScript, Next.js, and Convex** as the database.